Patoo49/Patoo49.github.io/README.md

 ## **Additional Resources**

-- For more information, see our [wiki page HERE](Poner link repositorio aqui wiki).
+- For more information, see our [wiki page HERE](https://github.com/J4an4/Game-Analysis-Super-Soukoban.wiki.git).
-- Download the latest version of the game [HERE](https://github.com/your-repo/releases).//poner realese del juego aqui
+- Download the latest version of the game [HERE](https://github.com/your-repo/releases).
-- Check our GitHub repository [HERE](https://github.com/your-repo).
-Link del repositorio general
+- Check our GitHub repository [HERE](https://github.com/J4an4/Game-Analysis-Super-Soukoban).

 ---